 Less than two miles from Yosemite’s South Entrance, Tenaya at Yosemite offers a full-resort vacation.
 A world-class spa, four swimming pools, on-site activities and restaurants and a grab-and-go deli await you.

-Named one of the best resorts in the West for families and pets by Sunset magazine, Tenaya Lodge strikes a Zen-like balance between providing a natural setting and high-end amenities.
+Named one of the best resorts in the West for families and pets by Sunset magazine, Tenaya at Yosemite strikes a Zen-like balance between providing a natural setting and high-end amenities.

-With three restaurants, you don’t need to spend time driving to eat.
-The newly renovated Jackalopes Bar & Grill features gluten free and vegan options, along with made-to-order burgers while Embers offers sophisticated dinner entrees like Chianti-braised lamb shank.
+With restaurants on-site, you don’t need to spend time driving to eat.
+The renovated Jackalopes Bar & Grill features gluten-free and vegan options, along with made-to-order burgers.
+It serves breakfast, lunch and dinner.
 Timberloft Pizzeria offers wood-fired pizzas to fuel up after a day outside.